Backflow Testing Lubbock: 2026 Costs, Rules & Tips

 This is not a DIY job.
 In Texas, only a licensed professional can perform a backflow inspection.
 The individual must hold a Backflow Prevention Assembly Tester (BPAT) license, which is issued by the Texas Commission on Environmental Quality (TCEQ).

 Staying on top of your annual backflow test is simple, affordable, and essential for the safety of our community’s water.
-If your property is due for an inspection, schedule an appointment with the experts at M&M Sprinklers for prompt, professional, and certified service.
+If your property is due for an inspection, reach out to the team at M&M Sprinklers for prompt, professional, and certified service.

 Frequently Asked Questions about Backflow Testing Lubbock